 Living with a visual impairment can be an isolating and frustrating experience, and can make daily tasks and activities challenging.
-At Home Care Preferred, we understand this can be both upsetting and daunting, and put a physical and emotional strain on you and your loved ones.
+At Home Care Preferred St. Albans, we understand this can be both upsetting and daunting, and put a physical and emotional strain on you and your loved ones.
 Whilst blindness or visual impairment can make simple tasks challenging, with the right professional support and practical care you can continue to stay independent and confidently participate in the activities you enjoy in the comfortable, familiar surroundings of your own home.

 There are around 2 million people in the UK suffering with visual impairment, of this number approximately 360, 000 are registered as blind or partially sighted.
 65% of those suffering from visual impairment worldwide are aged 50 and older, the major causes of visual impairment in this age group are chronic eye diseases and the general ageing process.